Define workflows from YAML files

-This guide shows you how to load CNCF Workflow definitions (YAML DSL) into your Quarkus application and expose them as WorkflowDefinition/Flow CDI beans you can inject and execute.
+This guide shows you how to load a YAML workflow into your Quarkus application and expose it as a standard Flow CDI bean that you can inject and execute.

 Prerequisites